Education in Mexico: Quality of education in Mexico

 In recent years, the progression through Mexican education has come under much criticism.
 While over 90% of children in Mexico attend primary school, only 62% attend secondary school.
 Only 45% finish secondary school.
 After secondary school, only a quarter pass on to higher education.

 A commonly cited reason for this is the lack of infrastructure throughout the rural schools.
-Moreover, the government has been criticized for investing too little in students, relative to budget.
+The government has been criticized for investing too little in students, relative to budget.
 In its 2012 report on education, the OECD placed Mexico at below average in mathematics, science, and reading.

 A program of education reform was enacted in February 2013 which provided for a shift in control of the education system from the teachers union SNTE and its political leader, Elba Esther Gordillo, to the central and state governments.
 Education in Mexico had been controlled by the teachers union and its leaders for many years.
 Shortly thereafter Gordillo was arrested on racketeering charges.
 As of 2016 the government continued to struggle with the union and its offshoot, CNTE.

 Higher education

 There are both public and private institutions of higher education.
-Higher education usually follows the US education model with an at least 4-year bachelor's degree undergraduate level (Licenciatura), and two degrees at the postgraduate level, a 2-year Master's degree (Maestría), and a 3-year Doctoral degree (Doctorado), followed by the higher doctorate of Doctor of Sciences (Doctor en Ciencias).
+Higher education usually follows the US education model, with an at least 4-year bachelor's degree undergraduate level (Licenciatura), and two degrees at the postgraduate level, a 2-year Master's degree (Maestría), and a 3-year Doctoral degree (Doctorado), followed by the higher doctorate of Doctor of Sciences (Doctor en Ciencias).

 This structure of education very closely conforms to the Bologna Process started in Europe in 1999, allowing Mexican students to study abroad and pursue a master's degree after Licenciatura, or a Doctoral degree after Maestría.

 Unlike other OECD countries, the majority of Mexico's public universities do not accredit part-time enrollment programs.